You can reach any Lumina Hospice & Palliative Care staff member at 541.757.9616.

 Dr. Helen Kao joined Lumina Hospice & Palliative Care in 2016 after nine years at the University of California San Francisco (where she continues to work part time as Professor of Medicine and Geriatrics).
-Helen is board certified in Internal Medicine, Geriatrics, and Hospice & Palliative Care.
+Dr. Kao is board certified in Internal Medicine, Geriatrics, and Hospice & Palliative Care.
 She has special interests in house calls, dementia care, reducing polypharmacy in health care, supporting adults who experience physical and cognitive decline, and advocating for comprehensive advanced care planning.
-Helen has been recognized with awards of distinction not only for her clinical care but also for her teaching and leadership.
+Dr. Kao has been recognized with awards of distinction not only for her clinical care but also for her teaching and leadership.

 Stacia Pugh, BS, MPH joined Lumina Hospice and Palliative Care in December of 2017.
 She has worked in a variety of different healthcare positions over the last 20 years, including direct patient care and administrative.
 She has a strong background in patient coordination and infection prevention.
 Her duties include processing referrals, infection prevention, and quality and compliance.

 Human Resources Manager

 Jenny Sherman has over 25 years’ experience in Human Resources, including in senior leadership roles.
 Her work has been both strategic and tactical, encompassing broad application of deep knowledge in benefits management, salary planning and administration, compensation and performance management design, recruiting and selection, employee relations, training and development, and employee communications.
 Sherman volunteers as an HR mentor to many emerging HR professionals.
 She is on the founding committee for the Portland Walk to End Colon Cancer supporting education and research funding for the Colorectal Cancer Alliance, and she participates in a community garden where the majority of the organic produce is donated to the local food bank.